-Read our reviews of five films and five documentaries that are engaging, informative and in some instances even uplifting.
+Read our reviews of five films and five documentaries that are engaging, informative and in some instances, even entertaining or uplifting.

 In real life, specific questions need to be answered before you can decide what to do with the ashes of a loved one.
 What do you want to accomplish with an ash scattering ceremony?
 How will the ceremony be done?
 Where will it take place?
 Who should be invited?
 These types of considerations are addressed in our planning guide, Planning an Ash Scattering Memorial.
 Sometimes when we are faced with difficult choices around how to organize memorial arrangements, it's difficult to make a decision and we second guess ourselves.
 In these instances, another type of input is helpful.